-There has been no significant change in the financial position or the financial performance of the Issuer or the Group since 31 December 2023.
-There has been no material adverse change in the prospects of the Issuer or the Group since 31 December 2023.
+There has been no significant change in the financial position or the financial performance of the Issuer or the Group since the end of the last financial period for which audited consolidated financial statements or unaudited interim consolidated financial information has been published.
+There has been no material adverse change in the prospects of the Issuer or the Group since the date of its last published audited consolidated financial statements.